 Currently utilized in brewing for flavoring beer and for its therapeutic properties, such as promoting sleep and relaxation.

-The general effects of hops are intrinsically connected to their calming qualities.
-Used traditionally beyond the brewing realm, hops have gained recognition as a natural aid for those seeking relaxation and sleep support.
-Here is a summary of the benefits they may provide:
+The general effects of hops center around their natural calming qualities.
+Used traditionally beyond brewing, hops have gained recognition as a botanical aid for those seeking relaxation and sleep support1.

 Hops: A key ingredient in brewing that contributes to the unique aroma, flavor, and preservative qualities of beer.